cometbft/cometbft-rs/testgen/README.md

 cargo run -- --help CMD
 ```

-As an example, a CometBFT validator can be produced only from an identifier,
+As an example, a Tendermint validator can be produced only from an identifier,
-or a CometBFT header only from a set of validators.
+or a Tendermint header only from a set of validators.

 The parameters can be supplied in two ways:
   - via STDIN: in that case they are expected to be a valid JSON object,